mfernest/SEBC/Partner Bootcamp  - Certify.md

 # <center> Friday AM
 # <center> Challenges

-* You're going to build a C5 cluster and Kerberise it
+* Overview: Build a cluster and secure it
-* You will document your progress by email
+* You will document your progress by email the same way you have all week.
     * mfernest@cloudera.com
-* Submit your challenges as you complete them -- not at the end of the session.
+* Submit one challenge result before starting the next challenge
-* If you brickify your cluster, tell me immediately.
+* If you brickify your cluster, tell us immediately.
-* I may ask you to explain results you see along the way.
-If you miss this requirement, the entire stage is marked incomplete.
+* I may ask you to explain steps/results you see along the way.
+Do not ignore these requirements.

 ---
 <div style="page-break-after: always;"></div>

-## <center> Before You Start
+## <center> Before You Begin

-* Start an email with the subject line: [Your Name] - Boot Camp Challenges
+* Start an email chain with the subject line: <code>[Your Name] - Boot Camp Challenges</code>
-    * In it, list your EC2 nodes by public DNS name
+    * List your EC2 instances by public DNS name in the body
-    * Indicate which node will run Cloudera Manager
+    * Specify which instance will host Cloudera Manager
-    * Show this node's uptime and the output of <code>hadoop fs -ls /</code>
+    * Show the output of <code>uptime</code> and <code>hadoop fs -ls /</code> on this instance
-       * Use a screen capture or ask me to check your screen.
+    * Screen shot or text capture -- make sure I can see which node the commands have been run on!
-* Create a Linux user account <code>challenger</code> on all nodes.
-Set its UID to 1521.
+* Create a Linux user account <code>booter</code> on all nodes with a UID of 1999.
-    * Show the <code>/etc/passwd</code> entry for this account
+    * List the <code>/etc/passwd</code> once this account has been added.
-* Once you submit this email, you may begin the first challenge.
+* Do NOT begin the challenges before submitting this information!

 ---
 <div style="page-break-after: always;"></div>

 ## <center> Challenge 1 - Install a MySQL server for CM

-* Install a MySQL 5.5 server on a non-CM node.
+* Install a MySQL 5.6 server
+    * It may not be placed on the same instance that will run CM
-* Install the server and client with packages, NOT tarballs.
+* Install MySQL client as a package on all instances.
-* Place the JDBC connector correctly on all nodes
+* Install the JDBC connector correctly on all nodes
-* Create a database for the CM Management Services and Hive Metastore **only**
+* Create databases in MySQL for the CM Management Services and Hive Metastore **only**
-* Submit the following elements in email
+* Submit the following in email:
-    * The host name of your MySQL server
+    * The host name of the instance with MySQL server installed
-    * A list of the databases in it
+    * The output of <code>SHOW DATABASES;</code> on that instance
-    * A listing of the directory containing the MySQL connector.
+    * A directory listing showing the MySQL connector is correctly installed

 ---
 <div style="page-break-after: always;"></div>

 ## <center> Challenge 2 - Install Cloudera Manager

-* Install the Cloudera package repository on your CM node
+* Install the Cloudera Manager package repository on the selected node
-* Install Cloudera Manager 5.4.3
+* Install Cloudera Manager 5.3.0
-* Create a Full Administrator CM account with the name Boss and the password Michael.
+* Create a CM account with the name Boss and the password Michael.
+    * Give this account the Full Administrator role
-* Submit the following elements as inline text:
+* Submit the following as inline text in an email (no attachements necessary):
-    * The URL to your CM login page
+    * The URL for your CM login page
-    * Directory listing for <code>/var/log/cloudera-scm-server</code>
+    * The listing for the <code>/var/log/cloudera-scm-server</code> directory
-    * Result for the CM API endpoint <code>api/v10/cm/deployment</code>
+    * The output of CM API endpoint <code>api/v10/cm/deployment</code>

 ---
 <div style="page-break-after: always;"></div>

 ## <center> Challenge 3 - Install CDH

-* Create a Linux account <code>newbie</code> with UID 2157 on all nodes
+* Create a Linux account <code>newbie</code> with UID 2001 on all nodes
-* Install CDH 5.4.3
+* Install CDH 5.3.0
-* Enable only the ZooKeeper, HDFS, YARN and Hive services
+* Enable **only** these services: ZooKeeper, HDFS, YARN and Hive
-* Enable NameNode HA
-* Name your cluster with your last name
+* Name your cluster using your first name
 * Create the HDFS directory <code>/user/newbie</code>
-* Submit the following:
+* Submit the following as directed:
-    * Screen capture: The CM page that shows the Active and Standby NameNodes
-    * Text file: Output from <code>api/v10/cm/deployment</code> (yes, again)
+    * The output of CM API endpoint <code>api/v10/cm/deployment</code>
     * Text file: Output of <code>hdfs dfs -ls /user</code>

 ---